These Foods Reduce High Blood Pressure

 Dark chocolate has been celebrated before regarding its benefits to health.
 With significantly less sugar than milk chocolate, it is a preferred sweet treat for the health-conscious.
 In addition to lower sugar content, dark chocolate contains antioxidants, which help to lower your risk of cardiovascular disease.
 One hundred grams a day with some yogurt or eaten with fruit will keep your blood pressure down and heart disease at bay.

 Nitric oxide is responsible for promoting vasodilation (widening of the arteries), which therefore promotes optimal blood flow.
 Garlic is a number one source of these valuable nitrates and can be easily incorporated into any meal.
 You get great flavor and optimal blood pressure, it’s a win-win.

 Since potassium helps to remove sodium from your blood, it makes a good ally for lowering blood pressure.
 It is always better to use fresh greens because canned goods generally contain too much sodium.

 Frozen vegetables contain just as many nutrients as their fresh counterparts, so don’t feel guilty filling up your freezer.
-The best leafy greens to add to your diet include: kale, romaine lettuce, spinach, collard greens, turnip greens, and Swiss chard.
+The best leafy greens to add to your diet include kale, romaine lettuce, spinach, collard greens, turnip greens, and Swiss chard.

 7. Olive Oil

 This healthy fat is one you want to use instead of the more saturated, unhealthy fats like vegetable or palm oil.
-A certain amount of fat in our diet is important, plus olive oil contains polyphenols, which fights inflammation and lowers blood pressure.
+A certain amount of fat in our diet is important, plus olive oil contains polyphenols, which fight inflammation and lowers blood pressure.

 These green gems decrease blood pressure by reducing peripheral vascular resistance and the tightening of blood vessels as well as lowering elevated heart rates.
-Pistachios are easily added to your diet by way of salads, sauces or just as a snack.
+Pistachios are easily added to your diet by way of salads, sauces, or just as a snack.